sourcy/streamify/README.md

 ### Collectors

-All collectors can be statically included without the pain of name conflicts.
+All collectors can be statically imported without the pain of name conflicts.

 A simple